Unlocking Success: How RFP Tools Can Transform Your Proposal Process in 2025

 3. Parallel workflows: Multiple team members work simultaneously on their sections without coordination overhead

-We've seen teams go from handling 3-4 major RFPs per quarter to 12-15 with the same headcount.
+Teams using modern AI-native platforms report handling significantly more RFPs per quarter with the same headcount.
 The difference isn't working faster—it's eliminating the manual archaeology of finding past answers.

 For teams dealing with complex technical proposals, AI RFP completion can handle routine sections while experts focus on differentiated content.